 If you are already a BDC client, please contact your BDC representative.
 If you are not yet a client and wish to discuss your financing or advisory needs, please contact BDC at 1-877-232-2269 or write to firstname.lastname@example.org.

-6. Where can I find additional information about export financing and insurance solutions including?
+7. Where can I find additional information about export financing and insurance solutions?

 EDC can help you export with confidence through a range of financing and insurance solutions to increase your access to working capital and mitigate risks.
 To learn how EDC can help you, call 1-888-220-0047 or write to email@example.com.

-BDC will continue to monitor the economic context of the sector and the possibility of supporting higher risk, viable firms on commercial terms.
+BDC is continuously monitoring the sector and its economic context to evaluate the possibility of supporting higher risk viable firms on commercial terms.